Barbara Luddy: Film

 Luddy's film career began with silent pictures in the late 1920s.
 She is perhaps best remembered for her voice work in Disney animated films such as Lady and the Tramp (in which she played the titular Lady), Sleeping Beauty, One Hundred and One Dalmatians, Robin Hood and the Winnie-the-Pooh featurettes including Winnie the Pooh and the Honey Tree, Winnie the Pooh and the Blustery Day, and Winnie the Pooh and Tigger Too, all of which were edited into the composite feature The Many Adventures of Winnie the Pooh.

 Her other film credits include Terrified (1962) and the TV film Lost Flight (1969).

 Television

 Luddy guest starred in episodes of such television programs as Hazel, Dragnet, Adam-12, and Kolchak: The Night Stalker.

-Personal life and death
+Personal life

 Luddy married R. Ned LeFevre, an actor and announcer, on September 18, 1942.
-The couple had one daughter, Barbara, and a son, Chris LeFevre, who preceded Barbara in death.
+They had two children.

-Luddy died of lung cancer in Los Angeles, California, on April 1, 1979, at the age of 70.
+On April 1, 1979, Luddy succumbed to lung cancer.
+She was 70-years-old at the time of her death, dying just one month before her 71st birthday.